How to Weave a Basket for Beginners

 by "Little" John Holzwart

 Not all willows make good baskets.
 Many species of Salix, the willow genus, are too brittle for the work.
 For species that will work well, see “Choosing Willow for Weaving,” below.
-Other species can be used as accents to add a splash of color.
-For example, red twig dogwood (Cornus sericea) is a nice addition to a willow basket, as you’ll see in this article.
+Incorporating a variety of materials not only strengthens your piece but can also elevate its aesthetic appeal, transforming it from a simple object to a sculptural basket.
+For example, red twig dogwood (Cornus sericea) is a nice addition to a willow basket. as you’ll see in this article.

 Comments (0) Join others in the discussion!